svnrnns/aurora-vue3/README.md

 ### Intervals:

-- Implement an interval to repeat the same call after a given milliseconds.
+- Implement an interval to repeat the same call after a specified number of milliseconds.
-- Utility function of an instance to clear the interval if needed.
+- Utility function within the instance to clear the interval if necessary

 ### Error Handling: